ApisTox: a new benchmark dataset for the classification of small molecules toxicity on honey bees: Methods

 We split the dataset in three different ways: stratified random split, time split, and MaxMin split.
 Random and MaxMin are interpolative, validating predictive performance inside the domain of the dataset.
 Time split is extrapolative, meaning that it aims to verify the out-of-domain generalization of models to structurally novel compounds.
 In all cases, we use 80\%-20\% proportions, resulting in 828 training and 207 testing molecules.

 We do not provide scaffold split \cite{MoleculeNet}, popular in medicinal chemistry, for the following reasons.
 It uses the Bemis-Murcko scaffolds to group molecules, and then puts the smallest groups in the test set.
-The idea is to put the most structurally different compounds into the test set, which requires generalization to new ares of chemical space.
-However, this assumes that those scaffolds can be calculated at all, and that the dataset will contain many small groups of scaffolds.
-Bemis-Murcko scaffolds are not defined for ring-free compounds, as well as those with disconnected components (e.g. salts), which constitute almost 20\% of the data (see Technical Validation section for more details).
-This results in one large \q{no scaffold} group in the training set, therefore this approach does not differentiate them structurally.
-In the worst case, almost identical molecules can be both in training and test set, introducing data leakage.
+The idea is to put the most structurally different compounds into the test set, which requires generalization to new areas of chemical space.
+This way, it aims to approximate a time split, with an assumption that future compounds have new scaffolds.
+However, this assumes that those scaffolds are structurally meaningful, and that the dataset will contain many small groups of scaffolds.
+Bemis-Murcko scaffolds are not defined for ring-free compounds, or for those with disconnected components (e.g. salts), since their definition relies on connected ring systems \cite{Bemis_Murcko}.
+Such molecules constitute almost 20\% of the data (see the \q{Technical Validation} section for more details), and that group would result in one large \q{no scaffold} group in the training set.
+Therefore, this approach does not differentiate them structurally and, in the worst case, almost identical molecules can be in training and test sets, introducing data leakage.
 This is clearly a problem, and for this reason we recommend using MaxMin or time split instead.
+See also \cite{scaffold_problems} for other potential caveats with scaffold-based approaches.

 \textbf{Stratified random split} puts data points randomly into training and testing parts, disregarding the features or internal structure of molecular graphs.
 Stratification ensures that the proportion of toxic and non-toxic classes is approximately the same in the full dataset and both splits.
 This is desirable, since ApisTox is imbalanced and toxic molecules constitute a minority class.
 We use binary toxicity labels here.
-This split is susceptible to clustering in chemical space, and therefore can result in structurally similar pesticides in both training and testing sets \cite{splitting_data,MoleculeNet}.
+Such split is susceptible to clustering in chemical space, and therefore can result in structurally similar pesticides in both training and testing sets \cite{splitting_data,MoleculeNet}.
 Depending on application, this may be seen as a form of data leakage and artificially increase test score.